rschwietzke/jmh-C2-compile/README.md

 The report generator is multi-threaded and reads about 7 GB of compressed CSV data (56 GB uncompressed).
 This is a total of 722,176,188 lines.
 Because of the multi-threaded model, the order of things is always a slightly different when processing the data.

+*Disclaimer*: I am not an JDK/JVM/JIT expert.
+Everything you will find below is based on knowledge shared by others or gained by experimenting around.

+## Summary

+Because you might just say TL;DR now, here is a quick summary of all the data and experiments below.

+When we show our Java code certain data first, it will compile machine code that contains still a lot of uncommon trap markers which seem to change the runtime behavior (observation, not a conclusion).
+When showing different data to the compiler later, it sticks to its opinion and the runtime suffers by a magnitude of 2 to 5.
+If we reverse the data that is shown, the runtime behavior improve dramatically and even the data that was presented first before (which lead to that horrible code), is running fine.

+This table summarizes the runtimes when training (warmup) and executing (measurement) of our examples (see below).
+We have short CSV lines, long lines (unquoted) and long lines with a section being quoted (quoted).

+*OpenJDK 17.0.7-tem*

+Running this with GraalVM 22.3-19 produces even worse runtimes.
+We talk about 2600 ns/op now instead of 1000 ns/op for OpenJDK 17.
+JDK 21 EA 25 is also worse with 1950 ns/ops.
+No idea why, especially because the JIT of Graal is totally different but of course might follow the same basic ideas.

 ## First Diagnostics

 ### Async Profiler